Probabilistic Consensus on Feature Distribution for Multi-robot Systems with Markovian Exploration Dynamics: Introduction

-Decentralized MRS exploration and mapping strategies that employ only local communication alleviate these drawbacks, although they must be designed to work robustly under constrained inter-robot communication bandwidth \cite{howard2006experiments} and disruptions to communication links by environmental effects \cite{husain2013mapping}.
+Decentralized MRS exploration and mapping strategies that employ only local communication alleviate these drawbacks and are designed to work robustly under inter-robot communication bandwidth constraints \cite{howard2006experiments} and disruptions to communication links by environmental effects \cite{husain2013mapping}.
 Many decentralized MRS estimation strategies are designed to achieve {\it consensus} among the robots on a particular variable or property of interest through local inter-robot communication.
-For example, distributed consensus-based approaches have been designed for spacecraft attitude estimation \cite{meng2016attitude,li2019fully}, space debris tracking \cite{wei2017consensus}, and joint attack detection and system state estimation in cyberphysical systems \cite{forti2017distributed}.
+For example, distributed consensus-based approaches have been designed for spacecraft attitude estimation \cite{li2019fully} and space debris tracking \cite{wei2017consensus}.
 Consensus behaviors also arise in social networks \cite{xia2015structural} when users reach an agreement on a shared opinion in a distributed fashion.
 Consensus strategies have been developed for MRS communication networks that are static or dynamic, and that can be represented as directed or undirected graphs \cite{ren2004consensus}, as well as random networks \cite{mesbahi2010graph} and networks with communication delays \cite{olfati2004consensus}.
-However, few works address consensus problems for MRS that follow random mobility models, often used in MRS exploration strategies as in, e.g., \cite{kegeleirs2019random, dimidov2016random}, whose communication networks exhibit Markovian switching dynamics as a result.
+However, few works address consensus problems for MRS that follow random mobility models, often used in MRS exploration strategies as in, e.g., \cite{kegeleirs2019random}, whose communication networks exhibit Markovian switching dynamics as a result.
+Random exploration strategies have certain advantages for MRS: they do not require centralized motion planning, localization, or communication, and they can be modified to produce more focused or more dispersed coverage.